h4de5/home-assistant-vimar/README.md

 > This message paired with a web server that needs manual restarting: You may have too many devices connected to the installation.
 I am currently working on a fix.
 Latest version will simple limit it to 300 devices (and status attributes of those devices)

+      Some entities are listed as "not available" with a red exclamation mark in the entity list.

+> See the explanation and the fix in: https://github.com/h4de5/home-assistant-vimar/issues/15#issuecomment-665635305